Niche Research Guide: 5 Ways to Find Profitable Affiliate Niches

 Step 1.
 First, you need a niche idea

 What are you especially interested in or excited about?
-By identifying your passions, you’ll find a niche idea that won’t make you miserable down the line.
+By identifying your passions, you’ll find niche site ideas that won’t make you miserable down the line.

 For example, fishing gear might be a profitable niche for affiliate marketing – but if you're a vegetarian, you might have a hard time relating to your audience...or spending hours researching and writing the "Pros and Cons" of 8 types of fishing bait.